 Targeted Therapy: Targeted therapies destroy cancer cells with less harm to healthy cells.
-Targeted therapies focus on correcting or stopping specific biological processes that might be helping cancer grow.
-Ask if your tumor has been tested to see if there are targeted therapies that might work for you.
+Targeted therapies are useful to stop one of a number of specific biological processes that may be found in your cancer to make it grow.
+Ask if your tumor has been tested for these to see if there are targeted therapies that might work for you.

 Clinical Trials: Lung cancer treatment is a very active area of research.
 You or your doctor may be interested in trying a clinical trial.
 Clinical trials can offer the opportunity to benefit from the latest treatments or combinations of treatments while helping advance knowledge of the disease and its treatment options.
 Ask if a clinical trial might be right for you